 15% free customization scope (equivalent to 5 analyst working days)

 If you need specific market information, which is not currently within the scope of the report, we will provide it to you as a part of customization

-This report forecasts revenue growth and provides an analysis on the latest trends in each of the sub-segments from 2014 to 2025.
-For the purpose of this study, Grand View Research has segmented the rat model market on the basis of type, technology, service, application, end-use and region:
+This report forecasts revenue growth and provides an analysis of the latest trends in each of the sub-segments from 2014 to 2025.
+For the purpose of this study, Grand View Research has segmented the rat model market on the basis of type, technology, service, application, end use, and region: